-Scott P. Conners, CFA Managing Director
+Scott P. Conners, CFA

+Managing Director
-Scott Conners is a Managing Director & President with FlowStone Partners.
-Scott is responsible for product development, fundraising, transaction origination, due diligence, structuring, and closing transactions.
-Since 1993, he has sourced or been directly involved with the fundraising or investment of nearly \$10 billion in private equity secondary capital.

-Prior to joining FlowStone Partners, Scott spent 22 years at Landmark Partners, the oldest and one of the leading private equity and real estate secondary purchasers.
+Scott Conners is a Managing Director, President and Investment Committee Member with FlowStone Partners.
+Scott is responsible for product development, fundraising, transaction origination, due diligence, structuring, and closing.
+Since 1993, he has sourced or been directly involved with the investment of nearly \$7 billion.
+Prior to joining FlowStone Partners, Scott spent 22 years at Landmark Partners, one of the oldest and one of the leading private equity and real estate secondary purchasers.
 He joined Landmark in 1993 in the very early days of the private equity secondary market's development.
 Scott participated in the market's growth from less than \$500 million per year in transaction volume to over \$40 billion a year.
-He specialized in developing unique transactions structures and was an early-mover in asset lift-outs and fund restructurings.
+He specialized in developing unique transaction structures and was an early-mover in asset lift-outs and fund restructurings.
 Scott retired in 2015 as a Partner with responsibility for co-managing Landmark's private equity secondary activities, with over \$11 billion in committed capital.
 Scott is the recently retired Board Chair of Hartford Youth Scholars, a non-profit focused on educational enhancement and access for the underserved youth of Hartford, CT.
 He also serves on the Board of Visitors of the University of Maine at Farmington.